SMH Sleep Disorders Center

 Sleep is so obvious, it is often overlooked, even by physicians.
 However, sleep is as fundamental as diet and exercise to human health.
 Sleep disorders are often associated with other chronic conditions like diabetes and hypertension, and they can add complexity and even accelerate these conditions if untreated.

-According to a 2009 poll released by the National Sleep Foundation, two out of every 10 Americans sleep less than six hours a night.
+According to the National Sleep Foundation, two out of every 10 Americans sleep less than six hours a night.
 People sleeping too few hours report being too tired to work efficiently, to exercise or to eat healthy.
 Nearly 40% of those sleeping too few hours have driven when drowsy at least once a month in the past year, and nearly 90% report symptoms of insomnia at least a few nights a week in the past month.

 The SMH Sleep Disorders Center can evaluate and treat many sleep disorders to return you to a restful night’s sleep.
 Founded in 1986 and the first accredited sleep center on the Northshore, it offers the community the most highly skilled physicians and specialists studied in the science of sleep, combined with the resources of SMH.